urschrei/convertbng/README.md

 ###Accuracy of the OSTN02 transformation used in this library
 - ETRS89 longitude and latitude / Eastings and Northings to OSGB36 conversion agrees with the provided Ordnance Survey test data in 31 of the 42 test coordinates (excluding two coordinates designed to return no data).
 The 11 discrepancies are of **1mm** in each case.
 - OSGB36 to ETRS89 longitude and latitude conversion is accurate to within 8 decimal places, or 1.1mm.

+### A Note on Ellipsoids
+WGS84 and ETRS89 coordinates use the GRS80 ellipsoid, whereas OSGB36 uses the Airy 1830 ellipsoid, which provides a regional best fit for Britain.
+Positions for coordinates in Great Britain can differ by over 100m as a result.
+It is thus inadvisable to attempt calculations using mixed ETRS89 and OSGB36 coordinates.

 [![OSTN02](ostn002_s.gif)]( "OSTN02")